San Antonio Expands COVID-19 Testing In Areas Considered To Be ‘Hot Spots’

-Local hospital capacity remains relatively steady, with 10% of staffed beds and 71% of ventilators available.
+Capacity remains unchanged since Tuesday, with 12% of staffed beds and 70% of ventilators available.

-On Wednesday, the Texas Department of State Health Services reported more than 838,000 cases since March, with Harris, Dallas, Tarrant, y Bexar counties among those consistently reporting the most cases.
+On Wednesday, the Texas Department of State Health Services reported more than 879,000 cases since March, with Harris, Dallas, Tarrant and Bexar counties among those consistently reporting the most cases.

-There are more than 4,700 patients with COVID-19 in Texas hospitals, a number that has climbed in recent days.
-More than 17,200 people have died in the state.
+There are over 5,600 patients with COVID-19 in Texas hospitals, a number that has climbed in recent days.
+More than 17,700 people have died in the state.

 National and International